-The first thing you need to do when learning how to make your own teddy bear is to find a pattern that you like which can be a challenge in its self as there are many choose from ranging from beginner to advanced skills.
+The first thing you need to do when learning how to make a teddy bear is to find a pattern that you like which can be a challenge in itself as there are many choose from ranging from beginner to advanced skills.

 Teddy bear making is one of my favorite homemade crafts.
 The two below are easy for beginners and created using very easy to handle patterns that can be made over and over again with different fabrics and materials, rather than extra levels of difficulty.

 I mean, who says your homemade teddy bear has to be brown and just fuzzy enough to be cuddly?
 Why not make your own teddy bear with ultra-long purple hair, that would make a lovely creative homemade gift.
 There are so many fun materials out there; it seems a shame to only make “normal” teddy bears.